Lankaran: Etymology

 The origin of the name "Lankaran" is uncertain.
 One theory consider it to derive from one of the Persian words, Langarkunān ("the place for dropping the anchor(s)") or Langarkanān ("the place for weighing anchor(s)").
 Both meanings simply translate as "sea port."
-The pronunciation shifted through the years, and Langarkunān became Lankarān or, in the even more simple Talysh pronunciation, Lankon.
-The other theory links it to the Talysh word lankran ("cane house").
+The pronunciation has shifted through the years, and Langarkunān became Lankarān or, in the even more simple Talysh pronunciation, Lankon.
+Another theory links it to the Talysh word lankran ("cane house").

 History

 It is unknown when the town of Lankaran was actually established.
 The French archaeologist Jacques de Morgan (died 1924) discovered extremely ancient remains in Lankaran, such as dolmens, graves, and instances of bodies seemingly exposed in a Zoroastrian manner.

 With the death of Nader Shah (r.
 1736–1747), the Talysh Khanate was founded by Seyyed Abbas, whose ancestors were members of the Iranian Safavid dynasty, and had moved into the Talish region in the 1720s during a turbulent period in Iranian history.
 From the founding of the khanate until 1828, it was under the suzerainty of the Iranian Zand and Qajar dynasties.
 In the first half of the 18th century, the Russians gained control over it for a few years during the Russo-Persian War of 1722–1723; in 1732 it was ceded back to Iran by the Treaty of Resht.
 During the Russo-Persian War of 1804–1813, General Kotlyarevsky, heading the southernmost Russian contingent during the war, stormed and captured Lankaran's fortress.
 Following the Treaty of Gulistan of 1813, it was ceded to Russia.
-Qajar Iran would later retake the city during the Russo-Persian War of 1826–1828, but was forced to return it following the Treaty of Turkmenchay (1828), which saw the definite end of Persian influence in the South Caucasus.
+Qajar Iran retook the city during the Russo-Persian War of 1826–1828, but was forced to return it following the Treaty of Turkmenchay (1828), which saw the definite end of Persian influence in the South Caucasus.

 Under Russian rule, Lankaran, known as Lenkoran (Ленкорань) in Russian, was the center of the Lenkoran Uyezd of the Baku Governorate.
 Following the collapse of the Russian Empire, it was a part of the short-lived Azerbaijan Democratic Republic (1918–1920), then became a part of the Azerbaijan Soviet Socialist Republic following the sovietization of Azerbaijan.
 In 1991, following the dissolution of the Soviet Union, it became a part of independent Azerbaijan.
+After a short while, during Nagorno-Karabakh conflict The city was the capital of the Talysh-Mughan Autonomous Republic.